chibicode/naze/_views/_includes/about.md

 Hi, I'm Shu Uesugi.
 I work as a hacker at [EdSurge](http://edsurge.com/), an education technology startup in Silicon Valley.
-I have a weird birthmark on my face.

 Although I call myself a hacker, I *don't* love building things.
 However, I *do* love exploiting arbitrage opportunities in everyday life.
 I believe that these two personality traits—the passion for *building* and the passion for *hacking*—can be and should be decoupled.
 On this site, I'll share lessons learned from hacking real-world systems while *minimizing* the amount of code written.